 Bro.
 Branham spoke in favor of segregated education

 Bro.
-Branham repeated statements of African American’s stating that integration would harm their communities and schools.
+Branham did make statements supporting segregation of the public schools.
+He repeated statements of African American’s stating that integration would harm their communities and schools.
 Bro Branham personally supported the right of African Americans to maintain segregated schools.
 His position was a result of a fear that the white supremacists would mistreat the black children in integrated schools, not because he was inherently opposed to integration.
 Bro.
 Branham was dealing with the reality of desegregated schools in his own community years before it was enforced by federal law in the south.
 Bro.
 Branham’s church was biracial, and he was well aware of the problems being experienced by the African American children in his congregation as a result of desegregation in the public schools.

 It is noteworthy that Indiana, where Bro.
 Branham lived, was among the first states to desegregate their schools, and Bro.
 Branham’s children attended desegregated schools.
 Indiana schools desegregated voluntarily beginning in the early 1940s and finishing in 1949, before the 1954 Brown v.
 Board of Education forced all schools in the United States to desegregate.

-The reality is, there was widespread abuse and mistreatment of African American children in integrated schools in the years immediately following integration.
+The reality of situation was that there was widespread abuse and mistreatment of African American children in integrated schools in the years immediately following integration.
 Bro.
 Branham was responding to a real problem with his position.

 The purpose of this article is to convey to the reader the complexity of this issue at the time (1940s-1950s), and not to defend segregation.
 Bro.
 Branham was looking for the best outcomes for his congregation, which included African American members, in response to social circumstances that he did not create.
 This context is, yet again, completely overlooked by critics.
 Bro.
 Branham died long before the beneficial results of desegregation were felt by American society.